 Hong Kong

-same story!
+The first time I was in Hong Kong I kept twisting and turning the map before figuring out how it was oriented, where the center was, etc. When I went back the second time⊠same story!
 It is a city that confuses me, made up of many islands and a small piece of land.
 Hong Kong it is full of contrasts, from very tall skyscrapers all attached to each other (with millions of people moving around like ants), to uninhabited green mountains, with the sea as the only view as far as the eye can see.
 In Hong Kong, just take a few metro stops to find yourself on a semi-deserted beach: a unique metropolis!

 After its return to the Chinese government in 1997, it is still a city divided between its being today former British colony it's a Chinese city real, and you can breathe this everywhere.
 The population is mixed, many Chinese yes, but also many Westerners who were born here; almost everyone speaks English (especially on Hong Kong Island, the financial center of the city) and the standard of living is very high.
 Dozens of shopping malls with luxury boutiques (I've never seen so many Prada, Cartier and Gucci stores in so few square meters!), Super luxury hotels, restaurants and chic clubs everywhere.
-In fact, there is also the popular Hong Kong, the older one of Sheung Wan or that of Mong Kok, in which it seems rather to be on the set of “Big Trouble in Chinatown”.
+In fact, there is also the popular Hong Kong, the older one of Sheung Wan or that of Mong Kok, in which it seems rather to be on the set of âBig Trouble in Chinatownâ.
 Another thing that strikes a lot when you arrive in Hong Kong are the climbs; it's all up and down, escalators that save you time and effort.
 We are certainly not used to seeing such tall skyscrapers built on very steep climbs.
 In some places you can hardly see the sunlight.
 But when you climb Victoria Peak the view of the bay is amazing!
 A tip, try to stay in Hong Kong at least 4/5 days to be able to see and appreciate the different facets of the city and explore the various islands.

-If you want to get an idea of the city immediately (and if you chew English) I recommend join a free tour of 2 hours and a half which will allow you to orient yourself and explore the whole center starting from the Tsim Sha Tsui Clock Tower.
+If you want to get an idea of ââthe city immediately (and if you chew English) I recommend join a free tour of 2 hours and a half which will allow you to orient yourself and explore the whole center starting from the Tsim Sha Tsui Clock Tower.

 When to go to Hong Kong